Car Invoice Price: What It Really Means (and Why It's Not the Full Story)

 Where can I find the invoice price for a specific car?

 Several websites publish estimated invoice prices, including Edmunds and TrueCar.
 However, these are estimates — actual dealer costs vary based on region, volume bonuses, and manufacturer programs.
-Transaction prices (what buyers actually paid) are more useful for negotiation.
+Transaction prices (what buyers actually paid) are more useful for negotiation because they reflect what the market actually bears.